Hiro H4H

 The Hiro H4H (or Hiro Navy Type 91 Flying Boat) was a 1930s Japanese bomber or reconnaissance monoplane flying boat designed and built by the Hiro Naval Arsenal for the Imperial Japanese Navy.

 Design and development

-First appearing in 1931 the H4H1 was a twin-engined high-wing monoplane flying-boat.
-Powered by two 500 hp (597 kW) Hiro 91-1 engines strut-mounted above the wing it was produced by the Kawanishi company and entered service in 1933.
+First appearing in 1931, the H4H1 was a twin-engined, high-wing monoplane flying-boat.
+Powered by two 500 hp (597 kW) Hiro 91-1 engines strut-mounted above the wing, it was produced by the Kawanishi company and entered service in 1933.

 An improved version of the design, the H4H2, followed into production two years later.
-The H4H2 has re-designed twin fins and rudders and was powered by two 800 hp (597 kW) Myojo radial engine.
+The H4H2 has re-designed twin fins and rudders and was powered by two 800 hp (597 kW) Myojo radial engines.
 A total of 47 of both versions was produced.

 Both the H4H1 and H4H2 remained in front-line naval service through the 1930s.